CanonicalLtd/maas-docs/src/en/manage-cli-dhcp-snippets.md

 This is a list of DHCP snippet management tasks to perform with the MAAS CLI.
 See [MAAS CLI](./manage-cli.html) on how to get started.

 See [DHCP](./installconfig-dhcp.html#dhcp-snippets) for an overview of DHCP snippets.

 ## Create a snippet

+When a snippet is created, it is enabled by default.

-To create a global snippet:
+To create a **global** snippet:

 ```bash
 maas $PROFILE dhcpsnippets create name=$DHCP_SNIPPET_NAME \